The Coarse Geometric $\ell^p$-Novikov Conjecture for Subspaces of Non-positively Curved Manifolds

-To define the assembly map, we recall that when $p=2$, Yu in \cite{Yu97} proved that the local index map from $K$-homology to $K$-theory of localization algebra is an isomorphism for finite-dimensional simplicial complexes.
-Qiao and Roe in \cite{QR} later generalized this isomorphism to general locally compact metric spaces.
-Therefore for $p\in(1,\infty)$, considering the analogs of $\lp$-Roe algebra and $\lp$-localization algebra, we get the following assembly map which is equivalent to the original map when $p=2$.
-The following conjecture is called the coarse geometric $\ell^p$-Novikov conjecture:
+To define the assembly map, we recall that when $p=2$, Yu in \cite{Yu97} proved that the local index map from $K$-homology to $K$-theory of localization algebra is an isomorphism for a finite-dimensional simplicial complex.
+Y. Qiao and J. Roe in \cite{QR} later generalize this isomorphism to general locally compact metric spaces.
+Therefore, for $p\in(1,\infty)$, considering the analogs of $\lp$-Roe algebra and $\lp$-localization algebra, we define the evaluation at zero map as the assembly map, which is equivalent to the original index map when $p=2$.
+The following conjecture is called {\bf the coarse geometric $\ell^p$-Novikov conjecture}: